PointPlusYt/morgenbord-documentation/Installation.md

 Congratulations for the decision of creating your own dashboard !
 We are proud to have you as a user and-or contributor !

-To know more about MorgenBord's architecture, please start with [the architecture's basics on the main page](/#architecture).
+To know more about Morgenbord's architecture, please start with [the architecture's basics on the main page]().

 ## Requirements

 Make sure your PHP installation is compatible with Symfony 6.0

-MorgenBord has been built with SQLite in mind, you will need to install the [SQLite](https://www.php.net/manual/en/book.pdo-sqlite.php) extension.
+Morgenbord has been built with SQLite in mind, you will need to install the [SQLite](https://www.php.net/manual/en/book.pdo-sqlite.php) extension.

 ## Step by step